bricelam/bricelam.github.io/about.md

 ![Brice Lambson]({{ "/attachments/REDMOND_bricelam_LThumb.jpg" | prepend: site.baseurl }})

 Hello, my name is Brice Lambson.
-I'm a software engineer on the [Entity Framework][1] team at Microsoft.
+I'm a senior software engineer on the [Entity Framework][1] team at Microsoft.
 In my spare time, I enjoy giving back to the community through blogging and open source.
 You can usually find me on [Github][2], [Stack Overflow][3], or [Twitter][4].

   [1]: http://msdn.com/data/ef